How far do racoons travel

 Raccoons exhibit distinct daily and seasonal movement patterns.
 During the night, they are active, searching for food sources within their established territories.
 These territories can vary in size depending on the availability of resources and the density of the raccoon population.
 Seasonal changes also influence their movement; for instance, during colder months, raccoons may reduce their activity and range, often seeking shelter in dens.

-See also How do you say gynecologist
+See also How do you say are you coming in spanish

 Influence of Environmental Factors